Prawita Tasya Karissa

 Member of Indonesian Scuba Diving Society

-Tasya is the Executive Director and Co-Founder of Biorock Indonesia, an Organization which established following the International award-winning foundation, Yayasan Karang Lestari Teluk Pemuteran, based in Bali.
-The organization focused on coral reef restoration using cutting edge Biorock technology, so coral grows faster and healthier, even in poor water quality.
-Unfortunately, Coral Reef Restoration mistakenly understood as the ceremonial event which focused on the amount of coral transplant and press coverage only, instead of the process of restoring the coral reef ecosystem resulting 36,18% of coral reef in Indonesia still in damaged condition.
-By using community-based and blue economy approach, the community will take the initiative to restore coral reefs, protect the restoration area, and at the same time gaining income to feed their family and run the project for decades until the coral reef fully recovered.
+Prawita Tasya Karissa is a coral reef restoration expert from Bali, Indonesia.
+Tasya is the Executive Director and Co-Founder of Biorock Indonesia, based in Bali.
+She has been involved with Biorock since 2003, a technology that creates artificial coral reefs from the accumulation of minerals, after receiving the opportunity to study Biorock technology with the inventors, Prof. Wolf Hilbertz and Dr. Tom Goreau.
+Biorock Indonesia focuses on coral reef restoration using cutting edge Biorock technology, so coral grows faster and healthier, even in poor water quality. coral reef in Indonesia still in damaged condition.
+By using community-based and blue economy approaches, Tasya has dedicated herself to finding ways to involve those around her, community members, stakeholders, and government partners to take action on this pressing issue.
+Communities, especially, can take the initiative to restore coral reefs, protect the restoration area, and at the same time gain income to feed their family and run the project for decades until the coral reef is fully recovered.